adtyaraj4/inferno/README.md

 # INFERNO // PROTOCOL

-A dark, futuristic game-studio landing page with a fully playable, original first-person survival shooter embedded via Three.js — built for a college web-development recruitment task.

-**INFERNO // PROTOCOL is an entirely original project.** It is inspired by the *tone* of 1990s corridor shooters, but every character, enemy, weapon, environment, texture treatment, and line of code here is original work.
+An original first-person survival shooter embedded via Three.js — built for a college web-development recruitment task.
+It is inspired by the *tone* of 1990s corridor shooters, but every character, enemy, weapon, environment, texture treatment, and line of code here is original work.
 No copyrighted characters, maps, textures, logos, sounds, sprites, names,